 No one knows their way around the capital’s great collections better than Betty Churcher AO, former Director of the National Gallery of Australia and one of Australia’s most loved cultural authorities.

-Treasures of Canberra is a very welcome new book by Ms Churcher, to be published by Halstead Press and set for release in late 2012 in partnership with the Centenary of Canberra.
+Treasures of Canberra is a very welcome new book by Ms Churcher and Lucy Quinn, published by Halstead Press in partnership with the Centenary of Canberra.

 Paintings, drawings, maps and prints will be featured alongside monuments, historic documents, relics, books and specimens; each object provides a valuable insight into the past and offers an opportunity for reflection on the history and development of our national identity.